“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 So whether you're looking to enhance your resume... or maybe you want to help make a difference in your community... perhaps you're looking for something fun to do in your free time.
 Whatever your motivation, we'd be thrilled to have you as part of our team!!

-This year, our volunteer stream monitoring program will allow participants the opportunity to contribute to the overall health and management of their community and watershed.
+Our volunteer stream monitoring program will allow participants the opportunity to contribute to the overall health and management of their community and watershed.
 This program will include a volunteer monitoring kick-off day where participants will learn how to use the test kits and macroinvertebrate sampling with Summit SWCD staff.
 Volunteers will also learn how and why water quality is monitored and steps they can take to ensure their impact on water quality is positive.Our 2022 Volunteer program registration is now closed.
 Please be sure to revisit our webpage throughout the year to catch information on upcoming events and next year's program.

 If you have any questions, click here to contact our watershed coordinator.